jcbgamboa/computational_linguistics/public/pages/w01_introduction.md

 I intend to use Jupyter Notebooks to give you lecture notes almost every week.
 Hopefully, this will be a useful way for you to learn by doing.

-Take a look at the fifth video I uploaded for this week, "Jupyter Installation" to have a notion on how to install Jupyter.
+Take a look at the following video I uploaded for this week, "Jupyter Installation" to have a notion on how to install Jupyter.

+**INSERT JUPYTER INSTALLATION VIDEO HERE**